Berrimans Bare All

 Pope John Paul II's papacy, beginning in 1978, represented a papal shift.
 His Love and Responsibility stated: "Nakedness itself is not immodest … Immodesty is present only when nakedness plays a negative role with regard to the value of the person, when its aim is to arouse concupiscence."
 His Theology of the Body argues "the body, in fact, and only the body, is capable of making visible what is invisible: the spiritual and the divine."

-Several historical sects practiced ritual nudity including the Adamites (2nd-4th century North Africa) who claimed to restore Adam and Eve's innocence, and the Naaktloopers ('naked walkers') who in 1535 ran naked through Amsterdam streets proclaiming the "naked truth."
+And indeed, several historical sects practised ritual nudity including the Adamites (2nd–4th century North Africa) who claimed to restore Adam and Eve's innocence, and the Naaktloopers ('naked walkers') who in 1535 ran naked through Amsterdam streets proclaiming the "naked truth".

 Part Four: Critical analysis